FabianaCampanari/FabianaCampanari/README.md

    <br>

-  [✯]() 👗 **Vogue  -  [*'It Dress'*](https://user-images.githubusercontent.com/113218619/211164259-6e55cf57-4ad4-456f-96d4-7850e73a5ca8.jpeg) : Exclusive Designs for Tidsy Fashion Brand, Rio de Janeiro:** Tidsy, a trendy clothing brand in Rio de Janeiro with locations in Shopping Leblon and Shopping Fashion Mall, launched exclusive prints featured by Vogue Brazil as the "It Dress."
+  [✯]() 👗 **Vogue  -  [*'It Dress'*](https://user-images.githubusercontent.com/113218619/211164259-6e55cf57-4ad4-456f-96d4-7850e73a5ca8.jpeg) : Exclusive Designs for Tidsy Fashion Brand, Rio de Janeiro:** Tidsy, a trendy clothing brand in Rio de Janeiro with locations in Shopping Leblon and Shopping Fashion Mall, launched exclusive prints featured by Vogue Brazil as the "It Dress".
 The collection was donned by celebrities such as Ingrid Guimarães [Quem Magazine](https://user-images.githubusercontent.com/113218619/211163974-cdb8e6f8-fe18-4062-a22f-9eb40a883eb1.jpeg) and Giovanna Antonelli [Contigo Magazeine](https://user-images.githubusercontent.com/113218619/211163770-128394e8-28ab-4d2f-be52-26fe18973ea3.png).
  Magazine.

    <br>